MySQL represents each table by an .frm

 .ibd file in the database

 directory.
-When an InnoDB
+When an InnoDB table is created in

 the system tablespace, table data and indexes are stored in the